Mathos42/FastVideoDSPlayer-2/readme.md

 ---
 ## Features
-- Support for long videos
+- Supports long videos
-- Smooth playback by adjusting the LCD refresh rate to an integer multiple of the frame rate
+- Smooth playback by adjusting the lcd refresh rate to an integer multiple of the frame rate
-- Supports up to 60 frames per second on the DSi (approximately 30 frames per second on the DS)
+- Supports up to 60 fps on dsi (~30 fps on ds)
-- Uses the 3D engine for motion compensation
+- Uses the 3d engine for motion compensation
-- Loads data from the SD card and decodes audio on the ARM7 processor, whilst the ARM9 processor is fully available for video decoding
+- Loads data from the sd card and decodes audio on the arm7 while the arm9 is fully available for decoding video
-- Support for Argv (for use with TWiLight Menu++, for example)
+- Argv support (for use with TWiLight Menu++ for example)
-- Video controls: play/pause, next video, previous video, auto-play next video in the folder and keyframe search
+- Video controls: play/pause and keyframe seeking
-- Disables the lower screen’s backlight during playback to save power
+- Disables the backlight of the bottom screen while playing to save energy

 > **Additions to my version :**
 - Support for accented letters in folder and file names
+- Video controls: next video, previous video, play videos in sequence from the folder
 - Video loop function
 - Shuffle playback within the current folder
-- Global shuffle playback across all folders on the SD card
+- Random playback from all folders on the SD card
 - FatFS library updated to R0.16
-- The nds file is now standalone, but continues to work with TWiLight Menu++ as well.
+- The nds file is now standalone, but continues to work with TWiLight Menu++ as well
-- Folder display and selection of the video to watch (in standalone mode).
+- Folder display and selection of the video to watch (in standalone mode)
-- Y, X, L, R, SELECT and START also work in standalone mode.
+- Y, X, L, R, SELECT and START also work in standalone mode
 - The bottom screen remains black between videos and when Y, X, L or R are pressed.
 Tapping the screen, pausing or exiting the video restores the bottom screen.

 PLEASE NOTE !
 That in TWiLight Menu++ mode, the number of files in a directory is limited to the maximum supported by the DS (39 files in a single directory).